 Children aged 13 facing risk of homelessness is ‘terrifying’, says William

-The Prince of Wales spoke about the issue during a visit to a charity helping rough sleepers in London.
+The Prince of Wales spoke about the issue during a visit to a charity helping the homeless in London.

 The Prince of Wales has said the revelation that children as young as 13 are at risk of becoming homeless is “terrifying”, during a visit to a charity helping rough sleepers.